-Queries the local OPC/UA server opc.tcp://localhost:4840 or the server specified by the url parameter for server information and returns a list made up of three elements per server with server name, server URL, and server description.
+Queries the local OPC/UA server opc.tcp://localhost:4840 or the server specified by the url parameter for server information and returns a list made up of deserialized dictionaries based on the UA_ServerOnNetwork structure.
+Consult the open62541 documention for more information.